kaaproject/kaa/doc/Programming-guide/Using-Kaa-endpoint-SDKs/C/SDK-ESP8266/index.md

 ## Writing applications

 After successful installation of requirements, you can proceed to application development.
 This section shows how to setup minimal Kaa application for ESP8266.
-You can find the example code on [github]({{github_url}}/doc/Programming-guide/Using-Kaa-endpoint-SDKs/C/SDK-ESP8266/attach/esp8266-sample/).
+You can find an example code on [GitHub]({{github_url}}/doc/Programming-guide/Using-Kaa-endpoint-SDKs/C/SDK-ESP8266/attach/esp8266-sample/).

 ### Directory structure